ElementsProject/lightning/doc/lightning-txprepare.7.md

 **txprepare** is similar to the first part of a **withdraw** command, but supports multiple outputs and uses *outputs* as parameter.
 The second part is provided by **txsend**.

+*utxos* specifies the utxos to be used to fund the transaction, as an array of "txid:vout".
+These must be drawn from the node's available UTXO set.

 RETURN VALUE
 ------------